Centre for Tax Policy and Administration

-The OECD tax database provides comparative information on a range of tax statistics - tax revenues, personal income taxes, non-tax compulsory payments, corporate and capital income taxes and taxes on consumption - that are levied in the 34 OECD member countries.
+The OECD tax database provides comparative information on a range of tax statistics - tax revenues, personal income taxes, non-tax compulsory payments, corporate and capital income taxes and taxes on consumption - that are levied in OECD member countries.

-Update on developments in the implementation of the internationally agreed tax standard.
+Latest developments in the implementation of the internationally agreed tax standard.

 Tax Inspectors Without Borders is a joint OECD/UNDP initiative which provides expert assistance and facilitates the transfer of tax audit knowledge to developing countries tax administrations using a practical “learning by doing” approach.